Real Property Rental, Lease, or License

 - self-storage units

-Educational Business Activity units are responsible for reporting and paying sales and use taxes on sales with external customers.
-Departments should submit the Sales and Use tax reports to the Auxiliary Office no later than the 10th of every month via email (firstname.lastname@example.org).
+Fee-for-Service Educational Activity units are responsible for reporting and paying sales and use taxes on sales with external customers.
+Departments should submit the Sales and Use tax reports to the Auxiliary Accounting Office no later than the 10th of every month via email (firstname.lastname@example.org).

 Revenue-generating activity from the provision of goods and/or services.
 Such activity enhances, promotes, or supports the University’s instruction, research, public service and campus support functions, and other educational and support functions in order to meet the needs of students, faculty, staff, and members of the public participating in University events and programs.